moelzanaty3/yonisfy/content/udacity/full-stack-nano-degree.md

 1️⃣ Watch my 📹 [Project Walkthrough](https://www.youtube.com/watch?v=3aRXn8KENjM ) to understand more about what you need exactly to build.

-2️⃣ Read The Guide I made with ❤️ for the project 📜 [Image Proccessing API](/udacity/projects/image-processing-api)
+2️⃣ Read The Guide I made with ❤️ for the project 📜 [Image Processing API](/udacity/projects/image-processing-api)

-3️⃣ 70% of this project are Configure the backend project from scratch and create api endpoint to do some logic and the reset is to integrate with `sharp` api to resize image the good news is I did already the heavy lifting for you 📹 [via series of videos](https://www.youtube.com/playlist?list=PLLWuK602vNiVLQ4rAylfIkqp3rkN0TuPD) and as a bouns from me to show how I care a lot for ur time I create a created a cool tool [npx package] that help you to scaffold the stuff you need in terms of prettier, eslint, basic server, basic jasmine with its configuration [here](https://www.npmjs.com/package/m-zanaty-web-utils)  and 📹 [here's the guide for using it](https://www.youtube.com/watch?v=0KnqGbkBdxw)
+3️⃣ 70% of this project are Configure the backend project from scratch and create api endpoint to do some logic and the reset is to integrate with `sharp` api to resize image the good news is I did already the heavy lifting for you 📹 [via series of videos](https://www.youtube.com/playlist?list=PLLWuK602vNiVLQ4rAylfIkqp3rkN0TuPD) and as a bonus from me to show how I care a lot for ur time I create a created a cool tool [npx package] that help you to scaffold the stuff you need in terms of prettier, eslint, basic server, basic jasmine with its configuration [here](https://www.npmjs.com/package/m-zanaty-web-utils)  and 📹 [here's the guide for using it](https://www.youtube.com/watch?v=0KnqGbkBdxw)

 <!-- [![Videos Playlist](/images/image-processing.png)](https://www.youtube.com/playlist?list=PLLWuK602vNiVLQ4rAylfIkqp3rkN0TuPD) -->